-And to encourage positive behavior that deserves of praise, parents need to consider giving their kids a task they know they are able to accomplish.
+And to encourage positive behavior that deserves praise, parents need to consider giving their kids a task they know they are able to accomplish.
 Don’t forget to follow them and praise their efforts along the way.

 Take care of yourself first before you try to take care of others

 Yes!
 Take care of yourself and it will be much easier for you to take care of your loved ones.
-Unlike angry moms, calm mom usually equals calmer children.
-This means parents should do necessary things to embrace a sense of inner peace.
+Unlike angry moms, a calm mom usually equals calmer children.
+This means parents should do the necessary things to embrace a sense of inner peace.

 There is a quote that’s really for me, and maybe for you too: “Anger doesn’t solve anything.
 It builds nothing but can destroy everything”.
 So, in hard times, take note of this quote and try to make things easier.